 You can upload a maximum of one file, so if you have multiple images to display then please collate them into a single file, and be sure to arrange them in the order you would like them viewed.
-A pdf would be the most user-friendly format.
+Please upload in PDF format.